Kate O'Sullivan: Theatre

-Kate O'Sullivan featured as a writer/performer in Let The People Decide with Barry from Watford (Edinburgh Fringe, 2010).
-During the 2011 Edinburgh Fringe she performed sketches and stand-up with Sketch Department at The Merchant's Hall, Hannover St. In 2011 she appeared in Q&A: a showcase for new material & improvisation with Steve Furst and Lewis MacLeod at the Leicester Square Theatre.
+Kate O'Sullivan featured as a writer/performer in Let The People Decide with Barry from Watford (Edinburgh Fringe)and performed sketches and stand-up with Sketch Department at The Merchant's Hall, Hannover St. She appeared in Q&A: a showcase for new material & improvisation with Steve Furst and Lewis MacLeod at the Leicester Square Theatre.

 Television

-In 2017, she appeared in Gold sitcom The Rebel starring Simon Callow as a rebellious and magnificently sweary pensioner.

-O'Sullivan appeared in episode 1 of Henry IX, a new TV comedy for UK Gold, written by Dick Clement and Ian La Frenais.
-Also in 2017, she played the role of Mrs Teasdale in series 3 of Roy Clarke's Still Open All Hours.
-March 2017, she appeared with Dawn French publicizing her new ITV talent series on The One Show, O'Sullivan recalling her childhood appearances as an impressionist on Crackerjack.
+O'Sullivan appeared in Roy Clarke's comedy Still Open All Hours twice, playing the cameo role of Mrs Teasdale.
+She has also appeared in Gold sitcom The Rebel starring Simon Callow as a rebellious and magnificently sweary pensioner., Henry IX, a comedy for UK Gold, written by Dick Clement and Ian La Frenais.
+She appeared with Dawn French publicizing her new ITV talent series on The One Show, O'Sullivan recalling her childhood appearances as an impressionist on Crackerjack.

 O'Sullivan played vet Sally Freeman in two BBC series of Home Farm Twins based on Jenny Oldfield's novels of the same name.
-She has appeared in Dead Ringers, Channel 4 film Bill's New Frock, directed by Pete Travis, and BBC Scotland sketch show 2000 Not Out with Craig Ferguson.
+She has appeared in Dead Ringers, Channel 4 film Bill's New Frock, directed by Pete Travis, and was a regular in BBC Scotland sketch show 2000 Not Out with Craig Ferguson.